How this Indian CA Dweep Mehta started his finance career from scratch after Immigrating to Canada

 - This country will test your patience, but you should be strong and wait for time to do its magic.

 - My suggestion to the readers is to continue networking as much as you can, even after being successful in life.
-You do not know-how, a person you met a few months or years back, would be helpful in the future.
+You don't know how a person you met a few months or years back, would be helpful in the future.

 - More importantly, maintain contact with people you network with.
 Just a simple text or a message on LinkedIn– “Hi, how’s it going?” helps and goes a long way.